What does our marriage tell the world about God?

 Why some husbands refuse or abuse being the head of the family…

-• Adam failed to properly instruct his wife.
+• Adam failed to properly or clearly instruct his wife.

 • Secondly, he left her unprotected from the snake’s temptation.
 Why did he not step in and tell the serpent to leave his wife alone?

 • Thirdly, he did not resist Eve when she offered him the fruit.
-He passively went along, allowing her to lead him down the path to destruction.
+He passively went along, allowing her to lead him down a path to destruction.

 Headship, according to Jesus is servant leadership.
 Jesus laid down his life for his “wife,” the church.
 We husbands are to do the same for our wives and families.